NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 Please visit the Membership Benefits page for the registration code to access your discounted rate.
 We will continue to update this page with more information on hotel subsidies, workshops, and other Members-Only offerings.

 Trouble logging in or accessing the page?
-Please reach out to Misha (they/them) at misha@us-japan.org.
+Please reach out to Bianca at sanchezalvarez@us-japan.org.

 Where can I view the schedule and learn more about the speakers?